 Learn and explore the natural world through play.
 This new space invites our youngest visitors to play under a shade tree, search for hidden secrets along a wooden fence, or read their favorite book in a cozy potting shed.

 The Nat has many fascinating specimens in storage that have never been on display—until now.
 Don’t miss this rare “backstage” glimpse of the Museum’s storage areas.

-An Ice Age paleontological-turned-archaeological site in San Diego excavated by Museum staff preserves 130,000-year-old mastodon bones, molars, and tusks that show evidence of modification by early humans.
-Analysis of these finds dramatically revises the timeline for when humans first reached the Americas.
+An Ice Age site excavated by Museum staff preserves 130,000-year-old mastodon bones, molars, and tusks that show evidence of modification by early humans, dramatically revising the timeline for when humans first reached the Americas.

-Skulls contains close to 200 skulls from theNAT’s research collections of animals from all over the world, from the tiny to the spectacular.
-Mammals, birds, reptiles, and amphibians are all on display, showcasing an eye-popping array of horns, beaks, bills, teeth, and more.
+Take a look at 200 of the weirdest, wildest, and most fascinating animal skulls from our research collection.
+Mammals, birds, reptiles, and amphibians are on display, showcasing an eye-popping array of horns, beaks, bills, teeth, and more.

 The world is threatened by a deadly viral outbreak.
 Diplomacy has failed, and now, the only thing that can save us… is science!
 Do you and your friends have what it takes to comb through clue-filled museum archives, solve puzzles, and save the world?
 Join us at Escape The Nat for…Botanic Panic!
 More .

 Meet Al, a member of our skeleton crew.
 Allosaurus fragilis, a genus of large theropod dinosaur that lived in North America during the late Jurassic Period, is a relative of T. rex, which lived later.
 Al’s bones are casts made from original fossil bones collected in Utah.